shrsin3/StudentHouseRentalManagementSystem/README.md

 an image of a house with plus sign will pop up which will automatically close in 5 seconds.
 This image indicates that the house has been added to the housing list.
 - You can save the state of my application by clicking on the "Save Houses" button in the buttons panel.
 - You can reload the state of my application by clicking on the "Load Houses" button in the buttons panel

+# Phase 4: Task 2

+The following is a representative sample of the events that occur when the program runs -:

+Fri Dec 02 14:24:45 PST 2022

+House Created!

+Fri Dec 02 14:24:45 PST 2022

+House Added to system!

+Fri Dec 02 14:24:53 PST 2022

+House Removed from system!